reshadman/laravel-optimistic-locking/README.md

 ### Maintaining lock_version during business transactions

-You can keep track of a lock version during a business transaction:
+You can keep track of a lock version during a business transaction by informing your API or HTML client about the current version:
 ```html
 <input type="hidden" name="lock_version" value="{{$blogPost->lock_version}}"
 ```

 So if two authors are editing the same content concurrently, you can keep track of your **Read State**, and ask the second